BobbyH49/SQLServerk8s/modules/sql.md

     ```

 7. Create headless services which will allow your SQL Server pods to connect to one another using hostnames

-    **NB: This page is all about installing and configuring the SQL Server Container Instances.
-However, there are some prerequisites for the clustering technology which will also be configured.**

-    **All of the cluster commands come from dh2i which will be used as the clustering technology - refer to https://support.dh2i.com/docs/guides/dxenterprise/containers/kubernetes/mssql-ag-k8s-statefulset-qsg/ for more information.**

     ```text
     kubectl apply -f C:\SQLServerk8s-main\yaml\SQLContainerDeployment\SQL2019\headless-services.yaml -n sql